Palestinian leader to address UN on Trump plan, but no vote

 The resolution had been expected to be put to a vote on Tuesday when Abbas addressed the council.
 But diplomats said many of its provisions were not acceptable to European members of the council, who support a two-state solution based on pre-1967 borders, and other council members.

-After lengthy negotiations through the weekend, and the circulation of a drastically amended text by the United States, the Palestinians decided against putting any draft in “blue” — a final form for a vote, the diplomats said, speaking on condition of anonymity because the discussions were private.
+After lengthy negotiations and revised drafts through the weekend, and the circulation of a drastically amended text by the United States, the Palestinians decided against putting any draft in “blue” — a final form for a vote, the diplomats said, speaking on condition of anonymity because the discussions were private.

 Erekat said since the resolution hasn’t been put in “blue,” it cannot be said that it was pulled.